A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 Tomahawk is home to a variety of hiking trails and walking paths that are open to anyone who feels like exploring.

-You’ll find trails that extend more than 1,000 miles to trails that meander to a beach. …a must if you love hiking in North Wisconsin!
+You’ll find trails that extend more than 1,000 miles to trails that meander to a beach, a must if you love hiking in North Wisconsin!
+Make sure to bring your Wisconsin hiking guides.

-Imagine walking along the trails that are covered in rail.
 Once the site was constructed to export white pine logs back and forth from Northern Wisconsin forests that have now become a popular hiking destination.

 It’s now used as a recreational corridor, and the surface is covered with granite, which makes it easier for people to walk or cycle.